QCD running in neutrinoless double beta decay: Short-range mechanisms: OPE and QCD effects

-We start with the discussion of the procedure relating the high-scale renormalizable model, typically dubbed in the present context as a ``full theory'', to an effective theory with the Lagrangian Eq. ~(\ref{eq:LagGen}) treated as the low-energy limit of the full theory.
-This matching procedure allows one to derive the coefficients $C_{i}$ in terms of the parameters of the high-scale model and take into account the corresponding perturbative QCD effects.
+We start with the discussion of the procedure relating the high-scale renormalizable model, typically dubbed in the present context as a ``full theory'', to an effective theory represented by the Lagrangian~(\ref{eq:LagGen}) treated as the low-energy limit of the full theory.
+This matching procedure allows one to derive the coefficients $C_{i}$ in terms of the parameters of a high-scale model and take into account the corresponding perturbative QCD effects.
 The matching is settled at the level of amplitudes of the full theory ${\cal A}_{full}$ and of the effective one ${\cal A}_{eff} \sim \langle {\cal L}^{0\nu\beta\beta}_{\rm eff}\rangle$ requiring they coincide